lcmen/lcmen.github.io/_posts/2023-12-20-rails-cache-key-versioning.md

 => "10-20231219181041677933"
 ```

-This behavior allows for key reuse and is controlled by the config.active_record.cache_versioning and config.active_record.collection_cache_versioning options (both default to true for Rails >= 6.0).
+This behavior allows for key reuse and is controlled by the `config.active_record.cache_versioning` and `config.active_record.collection_cache_versioning` options (both default to true for Rails >= 6.0).

-Individualized cache versioning settings can be configured on a model level:
+Cache versioning setting can be customized on the individual model as well:

 ```ruby
 class User < ApplicationRecord